Resources

 Free Seed

-We are offering free seeds here to help share with new growers.
 There is an initiative at FreeHeirloomSeeds.org that offers 4 free varieties of seed per family per year.
 Check your local library for a seed library, which can be a great way to try new varieties for free and to donate your surpluses / abundance with the community.
 The most prolific way to get free seed is through saving your own!

 Seed Saving

 Seed to Seed by Suzanne Ashworth is a wonderful reference for saving vegetable seeds.
 The book is at more than 700 libraries nationwide that link is to its WorldCat listing where you can check for it at libraries near you.
 It's a comprehensive resource for isolation distances and processing techniques.
-Trees of Power by Akiva Silver is a great book about propagation that covers 10 key tree allies.
-Finding and identifying plants you want to save seed from is another important step.

 Identification Apps